ThorntonLab/biocluster/README.md

 This document is a terse tutorial/reference on using the UCI High Performance Cluster, or [HPC](http://hpc.oit.uci.edu).

-This is intended to me more up to date and easier to update than a previous [document](http://hpc.oit.uci.edu/~krthornt/BioClusterGE.pdf) that I have provided.
+This is intended to be more up to date and easier to update than a previous [document](http://hpc.oit.uci.edu/~krthornt/BioClusterGE.pdf) that I have provided.
+I suggest that users look there first for the basics.

 This document will not be as entry-level, and will assume some comfort in a Linux-like environment.

 Currently, it is a list of useful commands for how to do various things.